 In Bengaluru Rural, the number of cases filed and disposed of do not vary significantly from year to year.
 The number of cases disposed of in this district on most years was higher than the number filed, except in 2012, 2016, 2017 and 2018.
-In Mysuru the number of cases
+In Mysuru the number of cases disposed of exceeds the number of cases filed in six out of the ten years under study.
+The highest number of cases filed was in 2010.
+The subsequent year saw the highest number of cases disposed of.
 Of the districts studied here, the volume of cases filed and disposed of is the highest in Kalaburagi during the period of study.
 From 2014 onwards, the period after the 2013 Act came into force, the number of cases disposed of is higher than the number filed.